We analyzed 4 million Google search results to better understand the organic click-through rate.

 To accomplish this analysis, we looked at each of the search queries, compared them with the URLs, and provided a similarity index that ranged from 0% to 100%.

-Indeed, we found a strong correlation between keyword-rich URLs and organic CTR (p-value = 0.01)
+Indeed, we found a significant correlation between keyword-rich URLs and organic CTR:

 Although having a perfect query-keyword match resulted in the highest CTR, our data shows that a URL that partially matches a query can also result in a significant CTR boost.